CosmoLike/cocoa/README.md

         [...
 NotebookApp] or http://127.0.0.1:8888/?token=XXX
         [...
 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

+If you are running the Docker container on your laptop, there is only one remaining step.
+The flag `-p 8080:8888` in the `docker run` command maps the container port `8888` to the host (your laptop) port `8080`.
+To access the Jupyter Notebook, open a browser and enter `http://localhost:8080/?token=XXX`, where `XXX` is the token displayed in the output line `[...
+NotebookApp] or http://127.0.0.1:8888/?token=XXX`.
+If you need to use a different port than `8080`, adjust the flag `-p 8080:8888` in the `docker run` command accordingly.

+:books::books: *Additional Notes* :books::books:

+-  :books: The flag `-v $(pwd):/home/whovian/host/` in the `docker run` command ensures that files on the host computer have been mounted to the directory `/home/whovian/host/`.
+When the user accesses the container, they should see the host's directory where the Docker container was initiated after typing

+	cd /home/whovian/host/
+	ls

+Users should work inside the `/home/whovian/host/` directory to avoid losing work in case the docker image needs to be deleted,

+- :interrobang: FAQ: What if you run the docker container on a remote server?
 Below, we assume the user runs the container in a server with the URL `your_sever.com`.
-We also presume the server can be accessed via ssh protocol.
-From a local PC, type:
+We also presume the server can be accessed via SSH protocol.
+On your local PC/laptop, type:

-        $ ssh your_username@your_sever.com -L 8080:localhost:8080
+        ssh your_username@your_sever.com -L 8080:localhost:8080

-Finally, go to a browser and type `http://localhost:8080/?token=XXX`, where `XXX` is the previously saved token.
+This will bind the port `8080` on the server to the local.
+Then, go to a browser and type `http://localhost:8080/?token=XXX`, where `XXX` is the previously saved token displayed in the line `[...
+NotebookApp] or http://127.0.0.1:8888/?token=XXX`.

-:books::books: *Additional Notes* :books::books:

--  The flag `-v $(pwd):/home/whovian/host/` ensures that files on the host computer, where the user should install Cocoa to avoid losing work in case the docker image needs to be deleted, have been mounted to the directory `/home/whovian/host/`.
-Therefore, the user should see the host files of the directory where the whovian-cocoa container was initialized after typing `cd /home/whovian/host/; ls`

 ### Miniconda Installation <a name="overview_miniconda"></a>

-Download and run Miniconda installation script (please adapt `CONDA_DIR`):
+Download and run the Miniconda installation script.

         export CONDA_DIR=/gpfs/home/XXX/miniconda